forier/podtxt-docs/privacy-policy-en.md

 - Upon expiration of retention period
 - In case of prolonged inactivity

-## 7. Security Measures
+## 7. Security Practices for Mobile

+### 7.1 Secure Local Storage

+**Mobile-Specific Storage:**
+- Android: flutter_secure_storage or EncryptedSharedPreferences for sensitive data
+- iOS: iOS Keychain for secure credential storage
+- Data encryption for all locally stored information

-### 7.1 Technical Security Measures
+### 7.2 Communication Security

-**Encryption:**
+**Encrypted Communication:**
-- TLS/SSL for data in transit
+- HTTPS/TLS for all data in transit
-- AES-256 for data at rest
+- Certificate pinning for additional security
-- End-to-end encryption for sensitive messages
+- End-to-end encryption for sensitive communications

-**Access Controls:**
-- Multi-factor authentication (MFA)
-- Role-based access control (RBAC)
-- Secure session management
-- Automatic timeouts
+### 7.3 Runtime Protection

-**Infrastructure Security:**
+**Mobile Application Security:**
+- Obfuscation and ProGuard for Android applications
+- Flutter build optimization for all platforms
-- Firewall and intrusion detection
+- Root/jailbreak detection mechanisms
-- 24/7 monitoring
-- Encrypted backups
-- Disaster recovery
+- Anti-tampering measures

+### 7.4 Data Protection Practices

+**Mobile Data Handling:**
+- Do not store sensitive data permanently on the device
+- Does not record personal data in application logs or crash logs
+- Automatic session timeouts
+- Secure data transmission protocols

-### 7.2 Organizational Security Measures
+### 7.5 Organizational Security Measures

 **Data Protection Policies:**
 - Data protection policies for all employees